The Washington Homestead Exemption

 Learn about Washington state's homestead exemption and how it applies in a bankruptcy case.

-Homestead Exemptions Available in a Washington State Bankruptcy
+How Much Is the Homestead Exemption in a Washington State Bankruptcy?

-Washington lets filers choose between the federal system and Washington's state exemption system.
-You can't mix exemptions from both lists, however.
-Start by selecting the set that will best protect critical assets.
+Washington lets filers use the homestead exemption under either the federal or Washington state exemption system.
+However, you can't mix exemptions from both lists, so select the system that will protect your most important assets.

 Federal Homestead Exemption